Offshore Enabler Penalties

 There are a number of tricky issues for advisers to consider in connection with these penalties, in particular the possibility of professional conflicts which will need to be managed.

-My recent article in Tax Adviser magazine (https://www.taxadvisermagazine.com/article/risky-waters) contains more detail.
-If you’d like to discuss the implications of the regime in more detail, please let me know.
+Jon’s article in Tax Adviser magazine (https://www.taxadvisermagazine.com/article/risky-waters) contains more detail.
+If you’d like to discuss the implications of the regime in more detail, please get in touch.

 Code of Practice 9 (COP9)